“Humans are the real problem,” posts man who is the real problem - The Beaverton

 “Humans are the real problem,” posts man who is the real problem

 WINDSOR – Bartender Steve Atkins posted a picture of swans swimming in the Venice canals on Facebook yesterday with the caption, “The of the world are returning.
-Humans are the real problem. #19 #wearethevirus,” despite having spent his entire life actively avoiding making lifestyle changes or political decisions that could help positively affect the environment.
+Humans are the real problem. #19 #wearethevirus,” despite having spent his entire life actively avoiding making changes or political decisions that could help positively affect the environment.

 “Air and water pollution levels have gone way down since broke out,” he insisted, casually peeling off his protective latex gloves and tossing them onto the sidewalk after a grocery run.
 “Humanity is a plague.
 We need to do better.”